EvangeliaS/Cine-Shelf/README.md

-# Movie Collection Angular App
+# 🎬 CineShelf – Movie Collection Angular App

-A modern Angular application for searching movies, viewing details, and managing personal movie collections using The Movie Database (TMDB) API.
+A sleek and modular Angular application that lets you **search for movies**, **view detailed information**, and **manage personal movie collections** using [The Movie Database (TMDB) API](https://developer.themoviedb.org/docs/getting-started).
+Built with modern Angular features like standalone components, lazy-loaded routes, and RxJS-powered services, CineShelf is perfect for showcasing clean architecture and frontend skills.
+Users can effortlessly explore movies and organize their favorites in custom collections.

 ---